Many of the registers of seafarers pre-1861 use a code called the port rotation number to show which ship the seafarer sailed on.

 The port rotation numbers were used to compile the registers of seamen's service.
 There were various registers - some for seamen and others for officers.
 These registers have survived and are at TNA in BT 112, BT 113, BT 116, BT 119, BT 120 - some of which are indexes to the other volumes.
 Records for masters are in BT 115 and BT 124.

 Port rotation number-Port number-Date the voyage ended eg: 236-104-6/47Once that was done, the crew document was passed to the clerks whose job it was to compile the seafarers' registers.
 They had the difficult task of finding the seafarer in the registers - difficult because the seafarer's name was handwritten on the crew list, often badly.
-On some crew documents, the seafarer's ticket number was shown, which must have been of great assistance to the clerks.
+However, on most crew documents, the seafarer's ticket number was also shown, which must have been of great assistance to the clerks.

 Having found the right seafarer, they then copied the code from the crew list to the register entry for that person.